 The process of finding, building and maintaining mutually beneficial relationships

-What I see happening is when professionals, such as lawyers, accountants and consultants, think about their networking, they only focus on the ‘finding’ and collecting contacts bit of networking.
-Very often the building and maintaining part of effective networking is ignored.
-None more so that your internal network.
-Which means that if you turn some of your networking time and attention from going out and working the room to spending time with people in your firm, you can reap large benefits.
-For the rest of this article, I am going to focus on the reasons why it is just, if not more important to focus your networking activities on your internal firm network.
+When professionals like you ( lawyers, accountants, consultants) think about your networking, you only focus on the ‘finding’ and collecting contacts bit.
+Very often the building and maintaining part of effective networking is neglected or ignored.
+None more so than your internal network.
+If you turn some of your networking time and attention from going out and working the room to spending time with people in your firm, you can reap huge benefits.
+Here are 6 reasons why you should focus your networking activities on your internal firm network

 1. Helps build a support team around you